okfde/okfn.de/content/blog/2025/2025-09-14-activism-from-within-power.md

 ... to create a climate in which **criticism is possible and acceptable**.

-... because power, when distributed well and used correctly, can **achieve a lot of good**
+... because power, when distributed well and used correctly, can **achieve a lot of good**.